telegramdesktop/tdesktop/docs/building-msvc.md

 #### Install Visual Studio 2019

-* Download **Visual Stodio 2019** installer from [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/) and install it.
+* You need to have **Visual Studio 2019**, which can be downloaded and installed from [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/).

 All commands (if not stated otherwise) will be launched from **x86 Native Tools Command Prompt for VS 2019.bat** (should be in **Start Menu > Visual Studio 2019** menu folder).
 Pay attention not to use any other Command Prompt.